Recommended Trails

 Time & Distance: Hurrah Pass is 9.7 miles from the end of the pavement.
 Allow 2 or 3 hours for the round trip.

-Trail Description: Reset your odometer where the pavement ends.
-Continue on a wide gravel road.
-At 1.3 miles look for Indian writings on a large boulder that is Birthing Rock.
-Keep right after crossing Kane Creek at 6.3 miles.
-At mile 6.6 Kane Creek Canyon Trail goes left.
+Trail Description: After the pavement continue on a wide gravel road.
+About 1 mile look for Indian writings on a large boulder that is Birthing Rock.
+Keep right after crossing Kane Creek.
+Kane Creek Canyon Trail goes left.
 Kane Creek Canyon is on our prohibited list so be sure to swing right.
 You will begin a gradual climb.
-At 8.9 miles a lesser road on the right goes to a small overlook.
-The pass is reached at 9.7 miles.
+The pass is reached at about 10 miles on gravel road.
 Beyond the pass starts a more difficult descent to Chicken Corners and Lockhart Basin Trails.

 ONION CREEK AND FISHER TOWERS

-Location: Northeast of Moab.
-From highway 191 travel north of Moab, at the Colorado River Bridge turn right at the light onto highway scenic byway 128 along the Colorado River.
-Drive 20.2 miles on highway 128 until you see the sign for Onion Creek along the highway.
+Location: Northeast of Moab off Scenic Byway 128.
+At the Colorado River Bridge turn right onto highway 128 along the Colorado River.
+Drive 20.2 miles on highway 128 until you see the sign for Onion Creek.
 To go to Fisher Towers, stay on highway 128 another 0.8 miles and turn right after the Fisher Towers sign.

 Attractions: Onion Creek Road is a relaxing drive through a beautiful deep-cut canyon.
 The red rock is in the Cutler formation.
 This area has very distinctive formations.
 Fisher Towers is a popular tourist destination with spectacular red rock towers.
 Part of the last Austin Powers movie was filmed in this area, as well as the City Slicker movies and many commercials.

 Time & Distance: Onion Creek Road as described here is about 10 miles one way.
 Fisher Towers is about 2 miles one way.
-Allow 2 hours round-trip driving time for Onion Creek and approximately an additional 30 minutes for Fisher Towers.
+Allow 2 hours round-trip driving time for Onion Creek trail and approximately an additional 30 minutes for Fisher Towers.
 With stops and hikes you can easily spend a full day in the area.
+Allow for 30-40 minutes driving time to the trailhead.

-Trail Description: Reset your odometer as you turn right off Hwy 128 onto Onion Creek Road.
-You’ll pass a parking area before the first creek crossing within the first mile.
-Many more creek crossings follow.
+Trail Description: Many creek crossings on this trail.
 This is open range so watch for cattle on the road.
-Cross a small bridge at 3.6 miles.
+Cross a narrow wooden bridge.
 Prior to having the bridge, the road actually followed the narrow creek under the bridge!
 Your nose will tell you when you pass by Stinking Spring, a sulphur-based natural spring.
-Soon a sign indicates you are leaving the Colorado River Recreation Area.
 You’ll begin to climb out of the canyon on a winding road.
 Be careful here if the road is wet.
-Continue as far as you are comfortable going as this road turns into Fisher Valley Road.
-Make sure you leave all gates as you find them, since this is cattle country.
-At 9.5 miles is the end of the trail.
-Left goes to Rose Garden Hill Trail and is rated difficult and is on the list of prohibited trails .
+This road turns into Fisher Valley Road.
+Make sure you leave all gates as you find them.
+Fisher Valley is the end of Onion creek.

 CHICKEN CORNERS

-Location: Southwest of Moab and Kane Creek Road.
-South of Dead Horse Point State Park and the Colorado River.
+Location: Southwest of Moab and off Kane Creek Road.
 Follow trail description for Hurrah Pass to reach the start of this trail.

 Attractions: Descend from Hurrah Pass on the more remote west side to the scenic Colorado River gorge.
 See Dead Horse State Park and Pyramid Butte across the river.
-Please stay on the trail at all times.
-There is a lot of off-trail damage in this area and continued abuse could result in the area being closed.
+Honeycomb Rock.

 Time & Distance: It’s 11.5 from the top of Hurrah Pass to the end of the trail.
 Allow about 4 hours for the round trip plus an additional hour to reach Hurrah Pass.

-Trail Description: Reset your odometer at Hurrah Pass.
-Start down the west side on a rocky, winding ledge road.
-At 2.5 miles keep left uphill.
+Trail Description: At Hurrah Pass start down the west side on a rocky, winding ledge road.
+Keep left uphill.
 Jackson Hole Trail goes right.
 Trail conditions worsen as you drop into a dry wash.
-A rocky challenge at 2.8, then keep sharply right uphill.
-The road flattens out as you head southwest.
+A rocky challenge, then keep sharply right uphill.
+The road flattens out.
 This is open range so watch for cattle on the road.
 Keep right following a sign to Lockhart Basin.
 The road gets rocky again and narrows to a single lane as it winds closer to the river in places.
-You’ll pass through a barbed wire gate (close it after going through) before reaching a key fork at 6.8 miles.
+You’ll pass through a barbed wire gate before reaching a key fork.
 A sign should indicate Lockhart Basin left.
-Sometimes the sign is knocked down or removed by vandals.
 Keep right, climbing out of a dry, rocky wash.
 From here the trail is well defined as it crosses a broad, flat area CHICKEN CORNERS with several easy rocky sections.
 Gradually a high wall on the left forces you closer to a cliff edge overlooking the river.
-The narrowest point at 10.0 miles is the drivable Chicken Corner.
+The narrowest point is the drivable Chicken Corner.
 It is easy, but may be intimidating to some.
 The road continues another 1.5 miles where it comes to an abrupt end at a remote overlook.
 Dead Horse Point Overlook is directly north across the river.

 DOME PLATEAU